RuchitGopani/E-commerce-Website/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node server.js`

+Runs an server for front-end to fetch data.

+## Important

+There should one file created `db.json` in which the data will be stored.
+`db.json` will contain two Arrays "Users" and "Charts".

 ### `npm test`

 Launches the test runner in the interactive watch mode.\